Fine and Applied Arts:

 Geography:

-learn to use analytical processes to help understand some of the key issues of our world such as population growth, climate, and energy use.
+learn to use analytical processes to help understand some of the key issues of our world.
+These include population growth, climate, and energy use.

 History: